Three-day camp runs Wednesday to Friday

 © Dave Mathieson - Amherst Daily News

 Henoc Muamba of the Winnipeg Blue Bombers got kids fired up for a tackling drill during the Super Elite Football camp Thursday at the Winston Avenue football field in Amherst.
-The camp continues on Friday.
+The camp continues Friday.

 AMHERST - Lessons of life can be found on the football field.